-Please send inquiries and applications to firstname.lastname@example.org and include "Reinhard Postdoc" in the subject line.
+Please send inquiries and applications to email@example.com and include "Application" in the subject line.

-The Taube Center for Jewish Studies at Stanford University invites qualified candidates to apply to the Dr. Eli Reinhard Postdoctoral Fellowship.
-The Reinhard Fellow will be appointed for two-years, beginning in the Fall of 2022.
+The Taube Center for Jewish Studies at Stanford University invites qualified candidates to apply to the Eli Reinhard Postdoctoral Fellowship.
+The Reinhard Fellow will be appointed for two-years, beginning in the Fall of 2023.

-We invite applications from Jewish Studies scholars with a focus in Religious Studies, law, or gender in any time period, whose research interests would complement and contribute to the ongoing work of our faculty and our students, and whose work promises to make a significant contribution to the field of Jewish Studies.
+We invite applications from Jewish Studies scholars with a focus in Religious Studies, Jewish literature and languages, or Gender Studies from any time period whose research interests would complement and contribute to the ongoing work of our faculty and our students, and whose work promises to make a significant contribution to the field of Jewish Studies.

 Phone or in-person interviews may be conducted for finalists.